nunchuk-io/docs/primary-key-accounts.md

 Primary Key accounts are our solution to that.
 It uses public-key cryptography and leverages Bitcoin's native ECDSA protocol (it can be updated to Schnorr later) to provide an alternative authentication mechanism.

+If you have any questions, please email support@nunchuk.io or join our Slack.

 # Authentication using ECDSA

 ![Sequence Diagram](ECDSA_authentication.png)